 - Multi-cord: USB, USB 3.0, Thunderbolt; who can keep up with the different types of cords these days.
 Buy an all-in-one package and save yourself the clutter.

-Fun Road Trip Essentials
+Fun Things to Bring on a Road Trip

 What’s a road trip checklist without some entertainment?!
 Pack these items for those long, quiet rides and for when you’re ready to have some fun.